domRiddle/ASF/Extended-FAQ.md

 This has verified that the `SHA512SUMS.sign` holds a valid signature of our `224DA6DB47A3935BDCC3BE17A3D181DF2D554CCF` key for `SHA512SUMS` file that you've verified against.

 You could be wondering where the last warning comes from.
 You've successfully imported our key, but didn't decide to trust it just yet.
 While this is not mandatory, we can cover it as well.
 Normally this includes verifying through different channel (e.g. phone call, SMS) that the key is valid, then signing the key with your own to trust it.
-For this example, you can consider this wiki entry as such (very weak) different channel, since the original key comes from ArchiBot's profile.
+For this example, you can consider this wiki entry as such (very weak) different channel, since the original key comes from **[ArchiBot's profile](https://github.com/JustArchi-ArchiBot)**.
 In any case we'll assume that you have enough of confidence as it is.

 Firstly, **[generate private key for yourself](https://help.ubuntu.com/community/GnuPrivacyGuardHowto#Generating_an_OpenPGP_Key)**, if you don't have one just yet.
 We'll use `--quick-gen-key` as a quick example.